-CHEMBIO DIAGNOSTICS, INC.

-For the Annual Meeting of Stockholders on June 17, 2005 Proxy Solicited on Behalf of the Board of Directors
+CHEMBIO DIAGNOSTICS, INC. For the Annual Meeting of Stockholders on June 17, 2005 Proxy Solicited on Behalf of the Board of Directors

-The undersigned hereby appoints Lawrence A. Siebert, Richard Larkin, or either of them, as proxies with full power of substitution to vote all the shares of the undersigned with all of the powers which the undersigned would possess if personally present at the Annual Meeting of Stockholders of Chembio Diagnostics, Inc. (the "Corporation") to be held at 10:00 a.m. (local time) on June 17, 2005, at the Corporation's offices, 3661 Horseblock Road, Suite A, Medford, New York 11763, or any adjournments thereof, on the following matters:
+The undersigned hereby appoints Lawrence A. So the undersigned with all of the powers which the undersigned with all of the powers which the undersigned in the following matters: ndersigned would possess if personally p resent at the Annual Meeting of Stockholders of Chembio

-[X] Please mark votes as in this example.
+x Please mark votes as in this example.

 1. To elect the following four directors:

-Nominees: Lawrence A. Siebert, Dr. Gary Meller, Gerald A. Eppner, and Alan Carus.
+Nominees: Lawrence A. Siebert, Dr. Gary Mell er, Gerald A. Eppner, and Alan Carus.

-FOR ALL NOMINEES []
+FOR ALL NOMINEES o

-WITHHELD AUTHORITY FOR ALL NOMINEES []
+WITHHELD AUTHORITY FOR ALL NOMINEES 0

-FOR ALL NOMINEES EXCEPT AS NOTED ABOVE []
+FOR ALL NOMINEES EXCEPT AS NOTED ABOVE 0

-2. To approve the amendment to our Articles of Incorporation to increase the number of authorized shares of our common stock from 50,000,000 to 100,000,000 shares;
+2. To approve the amendment to our Articles of Incorpora 100,000,000 shares; ntion to increase the number of authorized s hares of our common stock fro om 50,000,000 to

-[] FOR [] AGAINST [] ABSTAIN
+o FOR o AGAINST o ABSTAIN

 3. To approve the amended and renamed 1999 Equity Incentive Plan.

-[] FOR [] AGAINST [] ABSTAIN
+o FOR o AGAINST o ABSTAIN

 4. To ratify the selection of Lazar, Levine & Felix, LLP as the Corporation's certified independent accountants.

-[] FOR [] AGAINST [] ABSTAIN
+o FOR o AGAINST o ABSTAIN

 5. In their discretion, to vote upon an adjournment or postponement of the meeting.

-[]YES []NO []ABSTAIN
+o FOR o AGAINST o ABSTAIN

 6. In their discretion, to vote upon such other business as may properly come before the meeting.

-[]YES []NO []ABSTAIN
+o FOR o AGAINST o ABSTAIN

 (Continued and to be signed on the reverse side)

+1